microsoft/PowerStigDsc/README.md

 * [Browser](#Browser): Provides a mechanism to manage Browser STIG settings.

-* [WindowsDnsServer](#WindowsDnsServer): Provides a mechanism to manage Windows Dns Server STIG settings.
+* [WindowsDnsServer](#WindowsDnsServer): Provides a mechanism to manage Windows DNS Server STIG settings.

 * [WindowsFirewall](#WindowsFirewall): Provides a mechanism to manage the Windows Firewall STIG settings.